Semora/JGFramework/README.md

-SharifEngine
+JGFramework
 ============

-An engine for creating simple multi player network game.
+A Framework for creating simple multi player network game.
 This framework is developed for Java Challenge 2015.